pts/tinyveracrypt/README.txt

 If done carefully, this works with the following filesystems without data
 loss: ext2, ext3, ext4, btrfs, reiserfs, jfs, nilfs, hfsplus, iso9660, udf,
-minix and ocfs2, because they don't use the first 512 bytes.
-Some other filesystems and data structures which don't work safely (because they use the first 512 bytes of the raw device in their headers) include vfat, ntfs, xfs, exfat, Linux swap, Linux RAID, LUKS.
+minix and ocfs2, because they don't use the first 512 bytes of the volume.

-Please note that cryptsetup 1.7.3 can't open such 0-overhead encrypted volumes, it reports the error `Device ... is too small.'.
-Use `tinyveracrypt' or `veracrypt' to open the encrypted volume.

-Most convenient way to an encrypted filesystem with 0 overhead:
+Example:

   $ sudo ./tinyveracrypt.py init --ofs=0 --size=10M --filesystem=ext2 DEVICE.img